Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/templates/single-region/envs/dev/01-base-infra/readme.md

 - **Private Subnet**: Subnet for private connectivity.
 - **Private Endpoint**: Secure connection to MongoDB Atlas.

+## Validate

+- Atlas cluster is deployed and healthy in the configured region.
+- Private Endpoint is approved/connected.
+- DNS resolution from inside the VNet returns a private IP for the Atlas hostname.

 ## Post-Deployment Steps

 After the infrastructure is deployed, you can proceed to Step 2 for application resources.
 Follow the detailed guide: [Application Resources Guide](../02-app-resources/readme.md)

 ## Default Values in `locals.tf`